-If you have started to wonder if this state could be inherent in you and want to delve deeper into this issue, then this test will help you determine if you are a misanthrope or not.
-In this test, you will learn about the signs and manifestations of misanthropy, which will help you understand your feelings and attitudes towards the people around you.
+If you have started to wonder if this state could be inherent in you and want to delve deeper into this issue, then this misanthropy test will help you determine if you are or not.
+In this misanthropy test, you will learn about the signs and manifestations of misanthropy, which will help you understand your feelings and attitudes towards the people around you.

 As a result, misanthropes are characterized by sensitivity, impulsiveness, and anger.
 They often suffer from depression.

-Interestingly, taking quizzes can help combat misanthropy.
+It is interesting that taking a misanthropy test can help to combat hatred towards others.
 Research has shown that participating in intellectual games such as quizzes can improve mood and reduce feelings of loneliness.
 Perhaps this is because during the game, a person feels a sense of connection with other participants and feels like a part of a community.

 Misanthropy can manifest in certain mental illnesses, personality disorders, as well as in people who have experienced serious psychological trauma in early childhood.
 In the case where a person does not have any mental deviations, misanthropy develops into an entire philosophy.
 Some well-known misanthropes were outstanding individuals such as writers, philosophers, and others.

 «You call me a misanthrope because I avoid society.
 You err; I love society.
 Yet in order not to hate people, I must avoid their company.»― Caspar David Friedrich